 One more thing to talk about:

 During this match, Ian Riccaboni referred to Dalton Castle as “one of the most fighting and courageous champions we’ve ever had.”
 Courageousness is subjective so I’m not going to argue with Ian there, but saying that Dalton was one of the most fighting champions in the title’s history is just plain false.
 There have been 32 ROH World Title reigns so far.
-Dalton’s title reign is tied with those of Jerry Lynn and Michael Elgin for 17th-19th on the list, which means he’s not even in the top half, never mind being close to top of the list.
-Dalton also has the fewest defenses of anyone who has held the title as long as he has, both men who he is tied with had reigns that were MUCH shorter than his was (and Lynn’s came when ROH was running a lot fewer shows), and four people on the list who had shorter reigns than Dalton defended the title more times than he did.
+Dalton’s title reign is tied with those of Jerry Lynn and Michael Elgin for 17th-19th on the list of most defenses, which means he’s not even in the top half, never mind being close to top of the list.
+Dalton also has the fewest defenses of anyone who has held the title as long as he has.
+Both men who he is tied with had reigns that were MUCH shorter than his was (and Lynn’s came when ROH was running a lot fewer shows), and four people on the list who had shorter reigns than Dalton defended the title more times than he did.

 I’m not trying to slight Dalton Castle here.
 I understand that the man was injured.
 But I also understand that the fact that he was injured doesn’t change the reality of the numbers.
 An announcer needs to put a guy over without saying things that are blatantly false.

-And yes, while I do have the ability to pause the show and go loo these numbers up while Ian has to call the match and thus is likely pulling things off the top of this head, I wouldn’t have gone and looked it up if it didn’t sound horribly incorrect to me the moment I heard it.
+And yes, while I do have the ability to pause the show and go look these numbers up while Ian has to call the match and thus is likely pulling things off the top of this head, I wouldn’t have gone and looked it up if it didn’t sound horribly incorrect to me the moment I heard it.
 Just on length alone I knew off the top of my head about ten title reigns that definitely had more defenses, and, quite frankly, as an ROH announcer, Ian should have immediately known that Dalton at the very least wasn’t in the top six, under both Lethal reigns, Joe, Dragon, Nigel, and Aries’ first, and that right there should be enough for someone to not get a superlative.

 Would I normally comment on this sort of thing?
 Yes.
 But I think it’s even more important on this show because this show is, in some ways, a relaunch.
 There has been a big and well-publicized shift in the creative direction of the company, coming off of a year where they faced A LOT of criticism for the choices they made (some justified, some not so much).
 The reason this show is free is to get people who haven’t been watching ROH to check it out, and if you’re a wrestling product doing that right now, the last thing you want to do is have your announcers come off like WWE announcers, and saying bullsh*t like this is no different from Michael Cole trying to tell me that Sarah Logan will be a “tough challenge” for someone when Sarah Logan might well have not won a single match on Raw or Smackdown in all 2019.
-Yes, not everyone is going to know that ROH World Title history as well as someone like me, but many lapsed ROH fans are likely to at least know that Dalton isn’t in the top five.
+Yes, not everyone is going to know the ROH World Title history as well as someone like me, but many lapsed ROH fans are likely to at least know that Dalton isn’t in the top five.

 FLIP GORDON vs. SLEX - 6.5/10